 If students forget to bring the correct equipment to school or to their lessons through the day this will result in a P2 correction.
 Staff are unable to ensure that any equipment that is dropped off at main reception is passed onto a student.
-The only exception to this is for medicines and lunches.
+The only exceptions to this are for medicine, lunches or to supply your child with the correct uniform.
 If these are brought into school by families, these will be passed onto students.